Sangh Parivar: Economics

 While the BJP governments have been progressively seen to be industry friendly, the opinions and the views of the Sangh Parivar constituents like Bharatiya Mazdoor Sangh (BMS) find consonance with the known leftist stands on labour rights.
 The Sangh Parivar, as a whole, even the BJP in its earlier days, has advocated 'Swadeshi' (Self Reliance).
-Sangh Parivar leaders have been very vocal in their criticism of globalization especially its impact on the poor and native people.
+Sangh Parivar leaders have been very vocal in their criticism of globalisation especially its impact on the poor and native people.
 They have been suspicious of the role of international agencies such as the World Bank and the International Monetary Fund.
-Sangh constituents have advocated and promoted decentralized village centric economic growth with emphasis on ecological protection.
+Sangh constituents have advocated and promoted decentralised village centric economic growth with emphasis on ecological protection.

-Ecology

-The constituents of the Sangh Parivar have been known for their demands for steps to "protect the environment, natural-ecology and agro-economy" and for establishment of a "self-reliant village-oriented economy".
-They have been vocal in their demand against the use of chemical fertilizers and have supported preservation and development of organic farming in India.
-Many of these views are seen to mirror the concerns of the Green party.

-The Bharatiya Janata Party, a constituent of Sangh Parivar included the concerns on global warming in its election manifesto for the National Elections of 2009.
-The manifesto promised prioritising "combating climate change and global warming", "programmes to arrest the melting of Himalayan glaciers", "afforestation" and emphasis on "protecting India's biodiversity".

 Reception

 The Sangh Parivar has been described with monikers spanning the spectrum from "patriotic Hindus" and "Hindu nationalist".
 Some have also labeled them "Hindu chauvinist".
-While its constituent organisations present themselves as embedded in the traditional ethos of Hinduism, their ideological opponents have characterized them as the representatives of authoritarian, xenophobic and majoritarian religious nationalism in India, These organizations have been accused being involved with Saffron terror.
+While its constituent organisations present themselves as embedded in the traditional ethos of Hinduism, their ideological opponents have characterised them as the representatives of authoritarian, xenophobic and majoritarian religious nationalism in India, These organisations have been accused being involved with Saffron terror.
 Flemish Indologist and Hindutva supporter Koenraad Elst has challenged the critics, in his 2001 book The Saffron Swastika, he wrote "So far, the polemical arrows have all been shot from one side, replies from the other side being extremely rare or never more than piecemeal."